 SUSANO-O made this triumph a present to AMATERASU in atonement and gift-giving.
 This was Japan's first prelude to many banishings and as many forgivings.

 married the girl and set about a

-campaign to populate the coast.
+prodigious and successful campaign to populate the

 In due time his stunning endeavors produced a handsome inheritance, for which AMATERASU sent TAKEMIKAZUCHI and FUTSUNUSHI to make way for her grandchild, NINIGI-no-MIKOTO or more properly, AMATSUHIKO-HIKOHO-no-NINIGI.

 AMATSUHIKO-HIKOHO-no-NINIGI descended from Heaven with a great host, first touching the summit of Mt.
 TAKACHIHO in HYUGA.

 In his arms he bore his grandmother's gifts:

 of Mt.
 FUJI and daughter of the Mountain Spirit, OYAMATSUMI.

 The AME-no-MURAKUMO-no-TSURUGI, The Sword of Billowing Clouds was kept in the Imperial Palace in the south until the reign of the long lived 10th Emperor, SUJIN.
 He built the KASANUI Shrine in 92 BC, installing his own daughter as priestess vested with the care of two of AMATERASU's Treasures, The Mirror and The Sword.

 The KASANUI Shrine was moved to ISE in 5 BC.
 It was here, over one hundred fifteen years later, that Emperor KEIKOs' son, YAMATOTAKERU-no-MIKOTO received the MURAKUMO Sword from the priestess YAMATO-HIME for his venture to subdue the EBISU.